cecann10/Test/Metis_Projects/project_4_celinaplaza/README.md

 Minimal basic cleaning was required of the text, and when cleaning, no data was changed -- only removed when needed.

-#### Methods for analysis and modeling:
+#### Methods for modeling:
-For exploratory data analysis (EDA) and text pre-processing,
+For topic modeling, an LDA model with genism was utitlized.
+Text pre-processing for the model included lemmatization, custom stopwords, and use of CountVectorizer to vectorize words for modeling and other analysis.

 ## DATA & FILE OVERVIEW